AldoAbdiel/AguitaBot/README.md

 # AguitaBot
-A bot for the Aguita KAWAII Discord Server
+A bot for the Aguita KAWAII Discord Server ~ [this bot is dead] 🥀🥀🥀